 Prerequisite: CFS 120 or PSYC 185

-The Creative Process in Young Children 3 hours lecture
+The Creative Process in Young Children

 Students will explore techniques that support the creative abilities of young children in art, music, literature, drama, puppetry, cooking, and nutrition.
 This course emphasizes a developmental creative approach.